bookmoons/cashshufflejs/doc/protocol/configuration.rst

 - For encryption strings are encoded to UTF-8 without BOM.
 - For encryption byte strings are encoded to Base64 with standard alphabet then to UTF-8 without BOM.
+- For transfer signing public keys are encoded to `HexString`.
 - For signing packets are encoded to undelimited wire format.

 .. _protobuf: https://developers.google.com/protocol-buffers/